-€ 35 million (2022: € 35 million) o do minion (2022) o de minion) 0.5% of sales 2023 We chose sales as the benchmark because, in our view, it is a stable and an important benchmark in the group's current situation, against which the performance of the group is measured by users of the financial statements.
-As the group's profitability has not been stable, sales is also a
+Overall group materiality € 35 million (2022: € 35 million) How we determined it 0.5% of sales 2023 Rationale for the materiality benchmark applied We chose sales as the benchmark because, in our view, it is a stable and an important benchmark in the group's current situation, against which the performance of the group is measured by users of the financial statements.
+As the group's profitability has not been stable, sales is also a generally accepted benchmark.
+We chose 0.5% which is within the range of acceptable quantitative materiality thresholds in auditing standards.